For RESERVATION inquiries, please call 888-444-6664.

 After soaking in fine art, try out Bistro Menil, the space’s eatery.
 Main entrees include crisp duck confit, shrimp zucchini pasta and seared tuna.
 A variety of pizzas and galettes are also on hand.

-If you choose to go off property, Kitchen 713 is another great supper choice.
+For dinner, Kitchen 713 is another great supper choice.
 There’s nothing like elevated soul food to round out your getaway—try the shrimp and grits or chicken gumbo.

 Finish your trip with some live music.
 The Continental Club frequently hosts bands of all musical genres and even boasts karaoke if you’d like to take to the stage yourself.
 The Nightingale Room is another popular venue.
 This chic space frequently boasts the best DJs in Houston and overall has one of the coolest vibes in the city.